MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-store-system-begin.md

 -   Direct database connectivity from POS to the channel database is not supported in the Commerce Scale Unit.
 The POS devices always use the Commerce Scale Unit for performing operations.

 > [!NOTE]
 > It is critical to note that Commerce Scale Unit (self-hosted) does not replace offline.
-Currently, Retail Modern POS with an offline database is the only way to have offline capabilities.
+Currently, the point of sale apps for Windows (Retail Modern POS and Store Commerce App) with an offline database is the only way to have offline capabilities.

 ## Get started with Commerce Scale Unit (self-hosted)